 Decades of Serving People Who Are Homeless

 Founded in 1991 by concerned citizens, the Monadnock Area Transitional Shelter (MATS) is a transitional shelter for individuals and families who are homeless.
-We are run by volunteers from local communities and a part-time Program Manager.
+We are run by volunteers from local communities, a full-time Program Manager and a part-time Administrative Assistant.
 MATS serves the towns of the Greater Monadnock Region, including Antrim, Bennington, New Ipswich, Jaffrey, Keene, Peterborough, and Sharon.
 We also accept referrals from other shelters throughout the tri-state area.
-We are a transitional shelter not an emergency shelter.
+We are a transitional shelter, not an emergency shelter.

-Our safe, temporary shelter consists of 4 apartments.
-Through our Program Manager and board members we also offer our guests assistance with finding agency and community resources and with transportation, health, childcare, legal, housing and employment issues, as well as guidance in setting and reaching goals.
+As well as our 4-apartment building, MATS also recently completed renovations on another building which gives us two additional apartments.
+The shelter therefore has six fully furnished apartments.
+People stay at MATS from three to six months as they work towards a life of self-sufficiency.
+Through our Program Manager and Board Members we also offer our guests assistance with finding agency and community resources and with transportation, health, childcare, legal, housing and employment issues, as well as guidance in setting and reaching goals.

 As a 501(c)3 organization, we are grateful for the many caring and generous people in the Monadnock region.
 We receive no money from state or federal governments but rely on donations from citizens, clubs, service groups, businesses, churches and grants.